nci/gsky/Documents/ows/README.md

 This standalone app does not require ArcGIS Online account.
 It supports WMS services and hence can be used as a GSKY client.
 It works with only 2D maps and sends the Bbox values as Lat/Lon.

-The tutorial describes the program usage and how to display GSKY data layers.
+The tutorial describes the program usage and how to use **ArcGIS Pro** as a GSKY client is explained.

 GSKY_ArcGIS_Integration (.docx)
 ---

 This document aims to describe the basics of the **ArcGIS** suite of programs and how they can be used as GSKY clients.
+The description based on text and images is a companion for the separate \*.pptx presentations for each app.

 GSKY-Thredds_Integration (.pptx and .ppsx)
 ---